mstrout/ChapelForPythonProgrammersFeb2023/heat_fd_solvers/README.md

 ```bash
 ./heat_2d
 ```
-If all goes well, you should see an output like the following:
+If all goes well, you should see an output like the following.
+The mean and standard-deviation of the solution grid are printed out as well as the elapsed time spent in the kernel.
 ```
 mean: 1.07588 stdDev: 0.102424
 elapsed time: 0.011921 seconds